-The growing concern over the spread of the coronavirus (COVID-19) has led to the cancellation of major pop culture events like Emerald City Comic Con and SXSW.
-Even film releases have been affected.
-Just this week, for instance, Warner Bros. announced it was delaying Wonder Woman 1984 to mid-August.
+The widespread coronavirus pandemic has led to the cancellation of major pop culture events like San Diego Comic-Con and SXSW.
+Even film releases have been affected, from the MCU's entire slate to Warner Bros.' suite of DC films including Wonder Woman 1984 and The Batman.

-With so many facets of the entertainment world feeling the shock wave of this global health scare, SYFY WIRE is providing a cursory roundup of the latest postponements and cancellations caused by the coronavirus.
+With so many facets of the entertainment world feeling the shockwaves of this global health crisis, SYFY WIRE is providing a cursory roundup of the latest postponements and cancellations caused by the pandemic.
 Please note that this list is by no means definitive, but here's the latest.

 Black Widow, Eternals, Indiana Jones 5, and more